4ur1X/Intro_to_IM/June 1/README.md

 **Functions used:**
 - ````makeBubbles()````: To create bubbles according to user's choice of the total number (initialisation through constructor).

 **NOTE:** This time I tried to create a simple artwork instead of creating a game.
+Using OOP concept while programming made the code look structured and easier to read compared to how I used to code before only using functions.
+Moreover, because of the constructor, user can input his desired number of bubbles to be shown on the screen.